Samundar

-Samundar is a 1986 Indian romantic action film directed by Rahul Rawail and produced by Mushir Riaz.
-The movie stars Sunny Deol, Poonam Dhillon, Anupam Kher, Amrish Puri, Roshni and Paresh Rawal in lead roles.
+Samundar is a 1986 Indian Hindi-language romantic action film directed by Rahul Rawail and produced by Mushir Riaz.
+The film stars Sunny Deol, Poonam Dhillon, Anupam Kher, Amrish Puri, Roshni and Paresh Rawal.

 Plot

 The story begins with an honest police officer, Surajbhan, who is on a mission to bring down a powerful and ruthless smuggler, Raiszada Narsingh.
 Raiszada, along with his henchman Hansukh, murders the inspector.
 To cover his tracks, Raiszada frames an innocent man, Rajeshwar Nath, for the crime.

 Following the murder, Raiszada takes custody of Surajbhan's young son, Ajit.
 He raises Ajit and manipulates him with a single-minded goal: to one day seek revenge on Rajeshwar Nath, the man he believes is his father's killer.
 Raiszada fills Ajit's heart with hatred, preparing him to be a pawn in his long-term plan.

 Meanwhile, Rajeshwar Nath, who had been imprisoned for a crime he didn't commit, gets released.

 As an adult, Ajit is a strong and determined young man.
 Raiszada tries to steer him towards a beautiful girl named Nisha, who is Rajeshwar Nath's sister-in-law but Ajit falls in love with Anjali.

 Rajeshwar Nath is now living under a new identity, Girija Shankar, and is determined to clear his name.
 However, he now faces not only the villainous Raiszada but also the vengeful wrath of Ajit, who is convinced he is a murderer.

 Ajit must now uncover the truth about his father's death and the real identity of the man who has been manipulating him all his life.
 As he gets closer to Anjali and Rajeshwar Nath, the carefully constructed lies begin to unravel.
 The story is a dramatic exploration of revenge, the power of deception, and the ultimate triumph of justice and love.